magikcypress/magikcypress/README.md

 -->

-- I'am presales :$:
+- I'am presales 💰:
-- I'm specialist with data and business intelligent :data:
+- I'm specialist with data and business intelligent 📈
 - 🤔 I was web developer ...
 - 💬 Ask me about ...
 - I ❤️ to write code.